 - Total connections received

-- Number of connected slaves.
-This metric is visible for the master and those slaves that are connected to other slaves.
+Number of connected replicas.
+This metric is visible for the master and those replicas that are connected to other replicas.

 - Keyspace hits

 Number of successful key lookups in the main dictionary.

 Maximum memory allowed in Redis cache.
 You can adjust this parameter as required.

 Number of keys removed from cache to free up memory for new items.
 An increasing number of evicted keys can be a symptom of high memory usage.

 Percent of successful key lookups in the main dictionary.